Time management skills are critical for success.

 10. Patience (and opportunism).

 Working on the most appropriate and/or powerful tasks can help you spend your time more wisely; this often requires both patience and opportunism.
-For example, if you’re investing in real estate, you’ll have to know which property deals to pass up, biding your time until jumping on the “perfect” opportunity.
+For example, if you’re investing in real estate consider using a real estate CRM to guide you in knowing which property deals to pass up, biding your time until jumping on the “perfect” opportunity.

 Productivity is highly dependent on personal motivation; people who are intrinsically motivated will always accomplish their work faster (and more thoroughly) than their unmotivated counterparts.
 If you’re able to sufficiently motivate yourself, even when you’re at a low point, you’ll always be able to spend your time more efficiently.